V Certs and schools

 You can read more about our approach to awarding and details on Teacher Assessed Grades here.
-This has been updated on 24 March, following Ofqual’s latest consultation on the details of the VTQ Contingency Regulatory Framework (VCRF).
-The document will contain details of qualification categorisation, Teacher Assessed Grade guidance, information on External Quality Assurance, results, post-results processes and more.
+The document contains details of qualification categorisation, Teacher Assessed Grade guidance, information on External Quality Assurance, results, post-results processes and more.

 We know that due to a sustained period of online delivery, the synoptic project for our V Cert qualifications (listed below) cannot be delivered in the usual way with the existing control measures.
 See the qualifications affected below:

 - NCFE Level 1/2 Technical Award in Business and Enterprise (603/2955/5)